os-fpga/1st-CLaaS/doc/GettingStarted.md

 ### Web Client Application

 The web client is defined by the HTML, CSS, and JS content in `<repo>/apps/toy/client/`.
 In this case `<repo>/apps/toy/client/html/index.html` simply links to `<repo>/framework/client/html/testbench.html` to utilize the default test bench provided by the framework that you accessed for `vadd`.
 If you would like to modify the web client code, you can copy `<repo>/framework/client/*/testbench.*` into `<repo>/apps/toy/client` as a simple starting point.
 To develop a real application, you may have your own thoughts about the framework you would like to use.
 You can use what you like.
 Develop in a separate repo, or keep it in the same repo so it is consistently version controlled.
-If you would like `make launch` to start your web serer, provide `LAUNCH_W=<cmd>` in the application `Makefile`.

 ### Custom Kernel